How to Add Subtitles to a Video

 Add Your Video to the Video Maker App

-Open the program and choose Create project in full feature mode.
-After that, click Add Media Files on the main panel and locate the files you want to edit.
+Open our subtitle embedder and choose Create project in full feature mode.
+After that, click Add Media Files on the main panel and locate the video files you want to edit.
 Those files will be added to the Timeline automatically.

 Add Titles and Callouts

 Click the Titles tab on the left to access the list of available simple (basic) or animated (artistic) caption styles to use as your video subtitles.
-To decide which title styles suit you best, you can preview them in the media player window by clicking their icons with the left mouse button.
+To decide which title styles suit you best, you can preview them in the media player window by clicking their icons.
 Once you’ve chosen the desired style, simply drag it to the timeline.
 You can move the subtitles around the timeline until they’re in the desired positions.
 To enter your text, double-click the inserted title on the timeline, then double-click the sample text in the preview window and type or paste your text.
 Move the caption along the video frame to make it as legible and appropriate for the video as possible.

 Another thing you can do is add some graphic symbols to your video.
 Go to the Callouts tab and choose from a wide variety of animated symbols: arrows, speech bubbles, geometric shapes, etc. Callouts are especially useful if you're making an educational video.
 You can add callouts to the timeline and then edit them exactly the same way as you'll edit titles.

 Adjust the Titles and Callouts

 To enter the editing mode, double-click a title or a callout on the timeline.
 Now you can adjust your caption or callout in the preview window:

-- click the Color properties button to select the desired font family and specify the text size, appearance, and alignment.
+- click the Font properties button to select the desired font family and specify the text size, appearance, and alignment.